mizuki-nana/coreVM/README.md

 ![logo](/resources/corevm_logo_256x256.png)

-A modern virtual machine for dynamic programming languages built with efficiency and versatility in mind.
+A virtual machine designed to revolutionize the development of modern dynamic programming languages.

 ## Overview
+With the proliferation of dynamic programming languages being a dominating trend in the software industry, many developers have taken the endeavor to invent their own, in attempts to modernize the designs and implementations of many legacy systems, and how modern software systems can be built.
+However, such a task would usually become a massive undertaking as the process involved in developing a custom runtime for a dynamic programming language tends to be extremely complex, error prone and resource consuming, thus ending up being a very intimidating part in the process.
+Although there are candidates of generic dynamic language runtimes out there that are available, many of them lack the robustness, efficiency and versatility that can meet the language requirements.

 coreVM is a language-agnostic virtual machine designed to provide a runtime for dynamic programming languages of various kinds.
-The design strives to achieve extremely versatile interfaces and modern runtime functionalities, which unfetters language developers from the burden of developing custom runtimes and the tedious compiler integrations involved, therefore ultimately allow them to focus more on the design and developement of language features.
+The design strives to achieve extremely versatile interfaces and modern runtime functionalities, which unfetters language developers from the burden of developing custom runtimes and the tedious compiler integrations involved.
+Instead of re-inventing the wheel, developers can focus more on the design and development of language features.

 ## Design Overview